+You can easily skip the meat and make a vegetarian version of this pasta sauce.
 The choices are endless with this sauce.
 You can pretty much add any veggies you have lying around.
 Here are some that I have used successfully- mushrooms, celery, eggplant, zucchini, squash, carrots, cabbage, onions, garlic, spring onions, leeks, chives, spinach, kale, turnips and peppers.

 Plenty of Meat Choices

 As with veggies, you can add any meat or a combinations of meats that you have on hand.
-I have tried making this sauce with all kinds of ground meat and sausage, chopped cooked sausage, leftover mortadella, salami, shredded chicken, bacon and prosciutto.
+I have tried making this meat sauce recipe with all kinds of ground meat and sausage, chopped cooked sausage, leftover mortadella, salami, shredded chicken, bacon and prosciutto.

-Choices for Sauce
+Choices for Homemade Tomato Sauce